-Fig. 3 shows the SES for the model base.
-Entities are objects of the design domain, for example, "driver" in the model base aspect of the "model base."
+Figure 3 shows the SES for the model base.
+Entities are objects of the design domain, for example, 'driver' in the model base aspect of the 'Model Base'.
 As stated above, specialization is a mode of classifying an entity.
-For example, BJT, BiCMOS, and CMOS, are specifications of a driver in the driver model type specialization.
-There are two ways of specializing interconnect-one with respect to model used and the other with respect to the extractor, which is applied to obtain electrical parameters of transmission lines geometry.
+For example, BJT, BiCMOS, and CMOS, are specifications of a driver in the Driver Model Type specialization.
+There are two ways of specializing interconnect - one with respect to model used and the other is with respect to the extractor, which is applied to obtain electrical parameters of transmission lines geometry.